VisitFyn

 Meet the last Viking king

-Knud IV was a warrior king with good strategic sense.
+Cnut IV was a warrior king with good strategic sense.
 He had married into a powerful alliance in Flanders and in 1085 and 1086 he was ready to roll out his grand masterplan to conquer England.
 But something went wrong.
-And Knud ended his days in front of the altar in Albani Kirke, killed by war-weary peasants.
+And Cnut ended his days in front of the altar in Albani Kirke, killed by war-weary peasants.

 En replika af Vikingeskibet Ladby, der lægger til en lille badebro